Arizona Tax Credits: Teen Challenge of Arizona

 Blessingdale’s Thrift Stores — 9 a.m. to 6 p.m.
 Mondays-Saturdays at 2621 N. Oracle Road and 4817 E. Speedway.

-Butterfly Boutique — offering new and gently used ladies clothing and fashion items.
+Butterfly Boutique — offering new and gently used women's clothing and fashion items.
 10 a.m. to 4 p.m.
 Tuesdays-Saturdays at 3725 W. Ina Road.

 Teen Challenge of Arizona is a Qualifying Charity for the Arizona Charitable Tax Credit.
 It’s not a deduction, but an actual dollar-for-dollar credit.